jusabatier/georchestra-gateway/DOCKER_HUB.md

 Make can also be used : `make docker`.

+## Running tests

+Tests are run using maven : `./mvnw verify -pl :georchestra-gateway -ntp` in repo folder.

+Make can also be used : `make test`.

 # License

 View [license information](https://www.georchestra.org/software.html) for the software contained in this image.